 Professor of Philosophy and Ethics; Pledger Family Chair of Philosophy and Ethics

-Paul Copan is the author and editor of over 30 books, including True for You, But Not for Me (Bethany House); That’s Just Your Interpretation; How Do You Know You’re Not Wrong?; When God Goes to Starbucks and Is God a Moral Monster?
-Making Sense of the Old Testament God (all with Baker); Loving Wisdom: Christian Philosophy of Religion (Chalice Press); and A Little Book for New Philosophers (IVP Academic).
+Paul Copan is the author and editor of over 40 books, including True for You, But Not for Me (Bethany House); That’s Just Your Interpretation; How Do You Know You’re Not Wrong?; When God Goes to Starbucks and Is God a Moral Monster?
+Making Sense of the Old Testament God, Is God a Vindictive Bully?
+Reconciling Portrayals of God in the Old and New Testaments (all with Baker); Loving Wisdom: A Guide to Philosophy and Christian Faith (Eerdmans); and A Little Book for New Philosophers (IVP Academic).

-For six years he served as the president of the Evangelical Philosophical Society, he has been a visiting scholar at Oxford University, and he regularly speaks on university campuses, at conferences, and to church groups.
+For six years he served as the president of the Evangelical Philosophical Society.
+He has been a visiting scholar at the University of Oxford (2017; 2024), and he regularly speaks on university campuses, at academic conferences, at professional societies (including IVR World Congress and the European Leadership Forum), and to church groups, and institutions (including Oxford Centre for Christian Apologetics, Impact 360, and Summit Ministries).
 Paul and his wife, Jacqueline, have six children, and they reside in West Palm Beach, Florida.